-The wing planform is defined in terms of one or more wing panels (figure 13).
+The wing planform is defined in terms of one or more wing panels (figure 11).
 Symmetry of the wing is assumed.
-Each panel is a trapezoid, with a straight aerodynamic center and linear taper.
+Each panel has a straight aerodynamic center and linear taper.
 The aerodynamic center locus (in wing axes) is defined by sweep, dihedral, and offsets at the inboard edge relative to the aerodynamic center of the previous panel.
-The wing position z^F is the mean aerodynamic center.
-The offset of the mean aerodynamic center from the root chord aerodynamic center is calculated (so the wing planform can be drawn; typically the aerodynamic center is drawn as the quarter-chord).
+The wing position is the mean aerodynamic center.

-A panel is characterized by span b_n (each side), mean chord c_p , and area $S_p = 2b_p c_p$ (both sides).
+A panel is characterized by span $b_p$ (each side), mean chord $c_p$ , and area $S_p = 2b_p c_p$ (both sides).
 The taper is defined by inboard and outboard chord ratios.
 The span for each panel (if there are more than two panels) can be a fixed input, a fixed ratio of the wing span, or free.
 The panel outboard edge (except for the wing tip) can be at a fixed input position, at a fixed station, calculated from the fuselage and rotor geometry, calculated from the hub position, or adjusted.
 The specification of panel spans and panel edges must be consistent, and sufficient to determine the wing geometry.
-To complete the definition of the geometry, one of the following quantities is specified for each panel: panel area S_p ; ratio of panel area to wing area, S_p/S ; panel mean chord C_p ; ratio of panel mean chord to wing mean chord, c_p/c ; inboard and outboard chord ratios; or free.
+To complete the definition of the geometry, one of the following quantities is specified for each panel: panel area $S_p$ ; ratio of panel area to wing area, $S_p/S$ ; panel mean chord $c_p$ ; ratio of panel mean chord to wing mean chord, $c_p/c$ ; inboard and outboard chord ratios; or free.
 The total wing area equals the sum of all panel areas.